 The course work will consist of both traditional problem sets as well as laboratory exercises where students program both ground and aerial robots.
 The labs will largely take place in the new Center for Autonomous Systems Technology (CAST).
-The course-work in the first quarter will consist of 4 homeworks, and 3 labs.
+The course-work in the first quarter will consist of 4-5 homeworks, and 3-4 labs.
 The first labs will be aimed at getting students familiar with the experimental hardware and the operations of CAST.
 Thereafter, the labs will allow students to implement the theory learned in class, and to experience modern robot software packages, such as ROS.

-In the first quarter, students will have an option to take either a final exam, or to pursue a final project (which can be carried out individually, or in small teams).
-The final project is intended to allow students to demonstrate their knowledge of the course material in a project-based way, as an alternative to the final exam.
+There is no mid-term exam in this course, and no final exam.
+Instead, all students must complete a final project (which can be carried out individually, or in small teams).
+The final project is intended to allow students to demonstrate their knowledge of the course material in a project-based way.

-- Homework: 40%
+- Homework: 35

-- Labs: 30%
+- Labs: 30

-- Final Exam or Project: 30%.
+- Final Exam or Project: 35

-The second quarter will have a greater emphasis on labs.
+The second quarter will have a greater emphasis on labs and the final project.
 The second quarter will also have a more substantial final project, accounting for a larger percentage of the final grade.
 This project, which can be tackled in teams, will allow students to integrate material from both quarters.